coderefinery/2022-09-20-workshop/content/questions/day3.md

 23. I forgot the -u when pushing.
 Can I fix this after the fact?
     - It's not a problem - `-u` only says "remember this for next time", you can use it later or be explicit each time.
+      - and you can also use this when pushing the second time and it will connect the two then.

 24. in the cloned project, in .git/config there is https://github.com/cr-workshop-exercises/centralized-workflow-exercise-recorded.git
     Shouldn't it be some ssh git@github.com:something....  ?